single-cell-data/TileDB-SOMA/apis/python/examples/uniform-collection.md

-## Normalizing a SOMA collection
+## Creating a SOMA collection

-The [cartographer script](../examples/cartographer.py) shows an example of how to take a collection of H5AD files -- and/or already-ingested SOMAs -- and _normalize_ them into a uniform collection.
+The [uniformizer script](../examples/uniformizer.py) shows an example of how to take a collection of H5AD files -- and/or already-ingested SOMAs -- and make them into a uniform collection.

-This is an alternative to using the [ingestor](../tools/ingestor) script -- the ingestor script pulls in data as-is, while this cartographer does a strongly opinionated normalization.
-You might thinkof the cartographer script as a template for your own organization-specific opinionated normalization.
+This is an alternative to using the [ingestor](../tools/ingestor) script -- the ingestor script pulls in data as-is, while this uniformizer does a strongly opinionated normalization.
+You might thinkof the uniformizer script as a template for your own organization-specific opinionated uniformization.

 ```
-examples/cartographer.py -v /Users/testuser/mini-corpus/atlas add-h5ad file-01.h5ad
+examples/uniformizer.py -v /Users/testuser/mini-corpus/atlas add-h5ad file-01.h5ad
-examples/cartographer.py -v /Users/testuser/mini-corpus/atlas add-h5ad file-02.h5ad
+examples/uniformizer.py -v /Users/testuser/mini-corpus/atlas add-h5ad file-02.h5ad
 ...
 ```

 ```
-examples/cartographer.py -v /Users/testuser/mini-corpus/atlas add-soma soma-01
+examples/uniformizer.py -v /Users/testuser/mini-corpus/atlas add-soma soma-01
-examples/cartographer.py -v /Users/testuser/mini-corpus/atlas add-soma soma-02
+examples/uniformizer.py -v /Users/testuser/mini-corpus/atlas add-soma soma-02
 ...
 ```